roccaab/qqplot/README.md

 ## Clustering function

+If the selected layer does not have the 'x' and 'y' fields as coordinates (regionalized variable), and an additional numerical field on which to apply the Q-Q Plot, the clustering function will be disabled.*

 **To enable the clustering function, you need to install scikit-learn (if not already installed) an open source library for predictive data analysis.**

 Follow these steps :